zzr-idam/UVM-Net/README.md

 ## Citation
+To the best of our knowledge is the first image enhancement method to introduce Mamba technique in the low-level domain.

-If you use this codebase, or otherwise found our work valuable, please cite Mamba:
+If you find this work useful for your research, please cite our paper:
 ```
 @article{zheng2024u,
   title={U-shaped Vision Mamba for Single Image Dehazing},